swiftlang/swift-evolution/proposals/testing/NNNN-targeted-interoperability-swift-testing-and-xctest.md

 Generally, we get into trouble today when ALL the following conditions are met:

-- You call XCTest API in a Swift Testing test, or call Swift Testing API in a XCTest test
+- You call XCTest API in a Swift Testing test, or call Swift Testing API in a XCTest test,
 - The API doesn't function as expected in some or all cases, and
 - You get no notice at build time or runtime about the malfunction

-For the remainder of this proposal, we’ll describe tests which exhibit this problem as **lossy without interop**.
+For the remainder of this proposal, we’ll describe test APIs which exhibit this problem as **lossy without interop**.

-If you've switched completely to Swift Testing and don't expect to use XCTest in the future, this proposal includes a mechanism to **prevent you from inadvertently introducing XCTest APIs to your project**, including via a testing library.
+This problem risks regressing test coverage for projects which migrate to Swift Testing.
+Furthermore, projects that have switched completely to Swift Testing may want to go and ensure they don't inadvertently add XCTest API.

 ## Proposed solution